yarozen/jenkins_exporter/README.md

 Jenkins Exporter for Prometheus written in Python3.

-It collects and expose last build metrics (result, duration, timestamp) for every Repository & Branch from the provided Jenkins URL.
+Collects and exposes last build metrics (result, duration, timestamp) for every Repository & Branch from the provided Jenkins URL.

 ## Usage